Talking to Kids About Cancer

 - physical symptoms caused by stress, e.g. stomach-aches, headaches

-- difficulty concentrating in class, change in academic performance
+- changes in academic performance

 - provide privacy, as needed; highlight the importance of respecting privacy and using social media appropriately